Clockwise (film): Production

 "Stimpson is a victim of circumstance," Cleese said.
-"As the pressures increase, his behavior becomes more and more erratic.
+"As the pressures increase, his behaviour becomes more and more erratic.
 Comedy is about things always going wrong, and that's just what happens to him.
 When you first see him, he's in charge.
 But as events take over and he can't cope-that's when he falls apart."

 Codron, Cleese and Lambert had a meeting to decide the director.
-They selected Chris Morahan, who had directed Frayn's Chekov adaptation Wild Honey on stage and had recently directed Jewel in the Crown for TV.
+They selected Chris Morahan, who had directed Frayn's Chekhov adaptation Wild Honey on stage and had recently directed Jewel in the Crown for TV.

+Filming

 Filming took eight weeks in June and July 1985 in Hull, Shropshire and Birmingham.
+Filming in Grimsby took place on Friday 7 June 1985, at Diana, Princess of Wales Hospital, and moved from there to Birmingham, with 24 year old nurse Sue Tilley.

+The road accident scene with a police car was on the A491 at Hagley near Field Road on Thursday 13 June 1985.
+John Cleese had been a teacher for two years.
+The assembly scene was filmed at Menzies High School in West Bromwich on Tuesday 18 June 1985, with headteacher Ian Pedder.

+The university scene included the University of Birmingham Guild of Students building from 20 to 21 June 1985.
+Filming moved to Wenlock Priory in late June 1985, in Much Wenlock in Shropshire.

 Reception

+Critical

 On review aggregator Rotten Tomatoes, the film has an approval rating of 80% based on 5 reviews.

 Halliwell's Film Guide awarded it one star from a possible four, stating "what was intended as an escalating climax of comic chaos falls away as the script runs out of steam, but the nation's need for comedy ensured box-office success".
 Radio Times reviewer John Ferguson awarded it three stars out of five, stating "Cleese finds it difficult to be unfunny and he unravels here much like Basil Fawlty, from a simmering starting point to a climax of epic proportions.
 Perhaps because of Cleese's background in TV comedy, the picture is less a narrative than a series of sketches, plus some rather awkwardly placed propaganda about public and private education in that far-off land called Mrs Thatcher's Britain."
 He concluded that it was "entertaining fare" but "doesn't stand comparison" with Cleese's next comedy film, A Fish Called Wanda (1988).

-Film writer David Harkin stated that "on its original release, some of the more quaint and colloquial English humour failed to find an international audience, which Cleese would remedy in his next film by importing American stars and adding a much brasher style of comedy into A Fish Called Wanda".